-Pollinate Group Limited provides financial and adminstrative support to the wholly controlled Indian and United States subsidiaries.
-The donations made by the Australian parent to the Indian subsidiary were \$355,000.
+Pollinate Group Limited provides financial and administrative support to the wholly controlled Indian and United States subsidiaries.
+Master Service Agreement (MSA) is an agreement established between Pollinate Energy India Pvt Ltd and Pollinate Group Australia.
+This agreement outlines the services provided to Pollinate Group Australia, with a particular focus on research initiatives and fellowship programs.
+The MSA transfers made by the Australian parent to the Indian subsidiary were \$553,437.